isomerpages/nparks-naturekakis/_nature-kakis-network/Nature Kakis Chapters/Our Chapters.md

 third_nav_title: Nature Kakis Chapters
 ---
 <section>
 <p align="justify">The Nature Kakis chapters are the backbone of Network to make the community greener and more sustainable.
 These chapters are made up of passionate individuals who are committed to making a difference in their communities and beyond.
 Currently, the network consists of 13 established chapters island wide.
 We aim to grow this number and establish one Chapter in each Constituency.<br></p>

 <img src="/images/Maps/nk%20map%20new.PNG">
 <br>

-<p align="justify">As part of our initiative, we will partner with you and provide training to help you and other community leaders set up Nature Kakis chapters in each constituency.
-These groups will organise various greenery and City in Nature-related activities such as tree-planting and guided walks for the community.<br></p>
 <p align="justify">If you are a resident or grassroots volunteer of the following constituencies and you are interested in joining our Nature Kakis, do reach out to them below!<br></p>

  <style> table { border-collapse: collapse; width: 100%; } th, td { text-align: left; padding: 8px; } tr:nth-child(even) { background-color: #F6F6F6; } tr:hover {background-color: #FCDA3E;} </style>